atpoverload/clerk/README.md

 # `clerk`

-`clerk` is a lightweight data collection framework for `Java` runtimes with access to the [`Supplier`](https://docs.oracle.com/javase/8/docs/api/java/util/function/Supplier.html) interface.
+`clerk` is a lightweight data collection, handling, and processing framework for `Java` runtimes with access to the [`Supplier`](https://docs.oracle.com/javase/8/docs/api/java/util/function/Supplier.html) interface.
 The API provides scalable out-of-the-box construction of data collectors while providing data and thread safety.
 This helps the user focus on the data itself instead of infrastructure.

 A vanilla `clerk.jar` can be built using `make`.